MiningMark48/Tidal-Bot/README.md

 ### Data Storage
 Data is managed using [SQLAlchemy](https://www.sqlalchemy.org/) with the creation of databases.
 These databases are stored in the `/data` directory.
 All databases are backed up upon running the bot into the `/backups` directory with zip files for each day.

+If a *b2.toml* file is supplied, backups will be automatically uploaded to a remote [Backblaze B2 Cloud Server](https://www.backblaze.com/b2/cloud-storage.html).
+Upload will be skipped if file is missing.

 -------------

 ## Miscellaneous Info